ranjan103/Quora-Question-Pair-Similarity-/README.md

 # 3. Exploratory Data Analysis

-# 4. Applying ML Models to compute the goal :)
+# 4. Applying ML Models to achieve the goal :)